-The fairly strong properties of the Babel protocol (convergence, loop avoidance, starvation avoidance) rely on some rather weak properties of the network and the metric being used.
+The fairly strong properties of the Babel protocol (convergence, loop avoidance, starvation avoidance) rely on some reasonably weak properties of the network and the metric being used.
 The most significant are:

-- o causality: a control message is not received before it has been sent (more precisely, the "happens-before" relation is acyclic); - o strict monotonicity of the metric: M < C + M;
+o causality: the "happens-before" relation is acyclic (intuitively, a control message is not received before it has been sent);

-Internet-Draft
+- o strict monotonicity of the metric: for any metric M and link cost C, M < C + M (intuitively, this implies that cycles have a strictly positive metric); - o left-distributivity of the metric: for any metrics M and M' and cost C, if M <= M', then C + M <= C + M' (intuitively, this implies that a good choice made by a neighbour B of a node A is also a good choice for A).

-o left-distributivity of the metric: if M <= M', then C + M <= C + M'.
+See [METAROUTING] for more information about these properties and their consequences.

 In particular, Babel does not assume a reliable transport, it does not assume ordered delivery, it does not assume that communication is transitive, and it does not require that the metric be discrete (continuous metrics are possible, reflecting for example packet loss rates).
-This is in contrast to traditional link-state routing protocols such as OSPF [RFC5340] or IS-IS [RFC1195], which are layered over a reliable flooding algorithm and make stronger requirements on the underlying network and metric.
+This is in contrast to link-state routing protocols such as OSPF [RFC5340] or IS-IS [RFC1195], which incorporate a reliable flooding algorithm and make stronger requirements on the underlying network and metric.